-I started listening to podcasts a few years ago and I can’t tell you how much knowledge I’ve gained since then.
-As a busy mom, I don’t always have the time to sit down and read a self-development book or a blogging article.
+I started listening to these best podcasts for family road trips a few years ago and I can’t tell you how much knowledge I’ve gained since then.
+As a busy mom and a digital nomad family, I don’t always have the time to sit down and read a self-development book or a blogging article.

 Yet, on long flights I DO have time to put on my noise canceling headphones and listen to several episodes of some of my favorite podcasts – because I can get a bit motion sick if I read on a plane.
 That’s life I guess.

 Best Podcasts For Kids On A Family Road Trip

 What I’ve been wanting to change and shift a bit is to be able to listen to FAMILY podcasts together with my kids in our van or motorhome, on family road trips.

 If you’re new here, you may not know just how many hours our family has spent driving across, around, up and down, and again across the USA as a full-time RV family.
 We spent 2 ½ years on a giant family road trip – and we didn’t listen to many family podcasts.

 I’m going to change that now.
 Besides having the best road trip accessories, I wanted to have the best podcasts for families on hand.

 I decided to do some digging to come up with some of the best podcasts for kids ages, educational podcasts, best storytelling podcast, history podcasts, fairy tale podcast, best science podcasts, best family podcasts, and overall family-friendly podcasts for road trips.

 We want some excellent podcast listen to as a family during our next road trip….which will hopefully be soon, and somewhere in Idaho, the state where we settled down and bought a home.